Rookie Larnach homers, Twins hang on to beat Royals 6-5

 Salvador Perez hit a two-run homer off Happ, the 19th time the 31-year-old catcher has gone deep at Target Field.
 Perez, who served as the designated hitter, has the most home runs by a visiting player over the 12 seasons the downtown ballpark has been open.

+“I just try to do my job every time we play, no matter what field we’re on,” Perez said.

-The Royals gave Ervin Santana (0-1) his second start of the season.
-The former Twins right-hander was pulled after a leadoff walk in the fourth inning and charged with three runs.
+The Royals gave Ervin Santana (0-1) his second start of the season and turned to Carlos Hernández for a career-high 4 1/3 innings after that.
+Santana, the former Twins right-hander who did not pitch in the majors last year, was pulled after a leadoff walk in the fourth and was charged with three runs.

+“We pushed him about as far as we could push him,” Royals manager Mike Matheny said.

-Larnach hit his third homer of the season, a solo drive in the second.
+Larnach hit his third homer of the season, a solo drive in the second, and reached base all four times he batted.
+Refsnyder has either tied the game or given the Twins the lead with five of his eight RBIs this year, since being summoned to fill in for an injury-ravaged outfield.

 ROUND AND ROUND